 Manchester Citizens’ Assembly on Brexit

 A well organised mini-public took place in Manchester over two weekends in September 2017.
 It was hosted as a research project by the Constitution Unit at University College London.
 It was on the subject of what kind of Brexit the public preferred, whilst not re-litigating the original Brexit referendum.
 The assembly was highly successful internally, which is to say it worked well and the participants were highly satisfied and produced clear preferences for the way ahead.
-Externally, the recommendations seem to have sunk without trace in the shameless mess of the current UK Parliament and Government.
+Externally, the recommendations seem to have sunk without trace in the Brexit mess of the previous and current UK Parliament and Government.

 The reports on the assembly, both summary and full, can be found here: https://www.ucl.ac.uk/constitution-unit/research/deliberative-democracy/citizens-assembly-brexit.
 They provide a good description of all stages of the process.